incubyte/incubyte.github.io/content/blog/pragmatic-programming-lessons.md

 -   Create a personal knowledge base to store key insights, tools, and resources you encounter.

--   Set aside time regularly for structured learning---whether it's exploring new technologies or revisiting foundational concepts.
+-   Set aside time regularly for structured learning—whether it's exploring new technologies or revisiting foundational concepts.

 -   Experiment with new programming paradigms and frameworks to expand your perspective and adaptability.